Percival Lowell: Canals of Mars

 For some fifteen years (1893 to about 1908) Lowell studied Mars extensively, making intricate drawings of the surface markings as he perceived them.
 Lowell published his views in three books: Mars (1895), Mars and Its Canals (1906), and Mars As the Abode of Life (1908).
 With these writings, Lowell more than anyone else popularized the long-held belief that these markings showed that Mars sustained intelligent life forms.

-His works include a detailed description of what he termed the "non-natural features" of the planet's surface, including especially a full account of the "canals," single and double; the "oases," as he termed the dark spots at their intersections; and the varying visibility of both, depending partly on the Martian seasons.
-He theorized that an advanced but desperate culture had built the canals to tap Mars' polar ice caps, the last source of water on an inexorably drying planet.
+His works include a detailed description of what he termed the "non-natural features" of the planet's surface, including especially a full account of the "canals", single and double; the "oases", as he termed the dark spots at their intersections; and the varying visibility of both, depending partly on the Martian seasons.
+He theorized that an advanced but desperate culture had built the canals to tap Mars's polar ice caps, the last source of water on an inexorably drying planet.

 While this idea excited the public, the astronomical community was skeptical.
 Many astronomers could not see these markings, and few believed that they were as extensive as Lowell claimed.
 As a result, Lowell and his observatory were largely ostracized.
-Although the consensus was that some actual features did exist which would account for these markings, in 1909 the sixty-inch Mount Wilson Observatory telescope in Southern California allowed closer observation of the structures Lowell had interpreted as canals, and revealed irregular geological features, probably the result of natural erosion.
+The consensus was that some actual features did exist that would account for the markings.
+In 1909, the sixty-inch Mount Wilson Observatory telescope in Southern California allowed closer observation of the structures Lowell had interpreted as canals, and revealed irregular geological features, probably the result of natural erosion.

 The existence of canal-like features was definitively disproved in the 1960s by NASA's Mariner missions.
 Mariner 4, 6 and 7, and the Mariner 9 orbiter (1972), did not capture images of canals but instead showed a cratered Martian surface.
 Today, the surface markings taken to be canals are regarded as an optical illusion.
 Psychologist Matthew J. Sharps has argued that perception of the canals by Lowell and others could have been the result of a combination of psychological factors, including individual differences, Gestalt reconfiguration, and sociocognitive factors.